Motion sickness: Alternative medicine

 Alternative treatments include acupuncture and ginger, although their effectiveness against motion sickness is variable.
 Providing smells does not appear to have a significant effect on the rate of motion sickness.

 Epidemiology

 Roughly one-third of people are highly susceptible to motion sickness, and most of the rest get motion sick under extreme conditions.
-Around 80% of the general population is susceptible to cases of medium to high motion sickness.
+Around 80% of the general population is susceptible to cases of moderate-to-severe motion sickness.
 The rates of space motion sickness have been estimated at between forty and eighty percent of those who enter weightless orbit.
 Several factors influence susceptibility to motion sickness, including sleep deprivation and the cubic footage allocated to each space traveler.
 Studies indicate that women are more likely to be affected than men, and that the risk decreases with advancing age.
-There is some evidence that people with Asian ancestry may develop motion sickness more frequently than people of European ancestry, and there are situational and behavioral factors, such as whether a passenger has a view of the road ahead, and diet and eating behaviors.
+There is some evidence that people with Asian ancestry may develop motion sickness more frequently than people of European ancestry, and there are situational and behavioral factors, such as whether a passenger has a view of the road ahead, diet, and eating behaviors.